tiyd-fee-2016-02/lessons/week-1/intro-to-html-css.md

 * The different weight of selectors is usually the reason why your CSS-rules don't apply to some elements.

 * Problems are caused when you define a more specific selector -- like an HTML selector and an ID selector.

+---

+class: middle, center, inverse

+## Pop Quiz!

+Should you write HTML or CSS first?

+---

 ## Resources